iwardlaw/Unity-Tools/Magnetic Walls/README.md

 4. Add the `InputMaster` script as a component to some object in the scene.
 I usually make a "ScriptMaster" to hold scripts that do not belong to any particular game object.
 At the very least, ensure that `Using Keyboard Input` is checked.
 Add the left and right Vive controllers for `Vir Left` and `Vir Right`, respectively.

-5. Add your player in the style of the `PlayerUnit` prefab, an empty player unit, parent of the actual player object, parent of the Vive camera rig.
+5. Add your player in the style of the `PlayerUnit` prefab, an empty player unit, parent of the actual player object, itself parent of the Vive camera rig.

 6. Go back to the Vive Camera Rig.
 In the `Vive Camera Rig Controller` component, add the player object as `Player`, the object holding `InputMaster` as `Script Master`, and the Rig's own "Camera (head)" child as `Camera Head`.